MicrosoftDocs/well-architected/well-architected/saas/governance.md

   > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Security and operational efficiency.** Implementing too many policies can reduce the productivity of your team.
 Strive to implement automated controls on the most essential elements.

-- **Use cost management tooling.** Azure Cost Management provides several tools to support cost governance, such as:
+- **Use cost management tooling.** Microsoft Cost Management provides several tools to support cost governance, such as:

   - [Cost analysis](/azure/cost-management-billing/costs/quick-acm-cost-analysis) is a tool that you can use to access analytics and insights into your cloud spend.
 You can review these costs through different smart and customizable views.
 These views detail insights such as costs by resource groups, services, and subscriptions.
 By using cost analysis, you can analyze accumulated and daily costs and review the details of your invoices.